openhab/openhab-ios/README.md

 ### openHAB V1 (Legacy)

-This is the legacy app for user's on iOS 15 or earlier as well as openHAB system 1.x and later (tested to at least openHAB 4).
+This is the legacy app for users on iOS 15 or earlier as well as openHAB system 1.x and later (tested to at least openHAB 4).
 This app only receives security updates and minor fixes and is not intended for most users.

 <a href="https://itunes.apple.com/us/app/openhab/id492054521?ls=1&mt=8"><img src="https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg" alt="Download on the App Store"></a>